7elven/abrequire/README.md

-# node-use-require
+# abrequire
-Node require absolute path.
+A-B-Require is pretty require with absolute path.
 Simply Easy Smaller < 1Kb

 ## Problem
 When the directory structure of your Node.js application (not library!) has some depth, you end up with a lot of annoying relative paths in your require calls like: